 If you are a cable internet service subscriber, do you rent or own your cable modem?
-If you are renting your modem, you could easily save up to $120 a year by purchasing your own modem.
+If you are renting your modem, you could easily save over $130 a year by purchasing your own modem.

 It seems like almost every year that we would receive another letter from the cable companies announcing yet another rate hike, so it is not a big surprise that they also charge a fee to rent the equipment needed to access their internet service.
 When I first signed up to Comcast over a decade ago, the modem rental fee was only $3 a month.
-Today it is $10 per month.
+Today it is $11 per month after another new $1 price increase in Fall 2017.

 For people who pay for cable TV service, they might be accustomed to renting their cable boxes and digital video recorders from their provider, so they never knew purchasing their own modem was an option.